-The school community raised $10,000 for our annual philanthropic partner, Chicago Commons.
+The school community raised over $20,000 for our philanthropic partners.

 Science, technology, engineering and maths:

 - Secondary students were the overall winner at the Illinois Council of Teachers of Mathematics Regional Contest.
 At the State Contest, students won first place in two categories.

 - MATHCOUNTS Middle School team placed second in the Illinois Chapter Competition.

 - In the Primary School Science Olympiad Team, BISC-SL obtained 3 bronze medals, 6 silver medals, and 3 gold medals.

 - The Secondary School Science Olympiad Team won 15 medals at the Regional Tournament and narrowly missed a bid to State.